bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs.md

 ///Fixed by added a self.dissmiss method to the IBAction

 ///BUG: View Controller does not dissmiss after clicking save on the send message modal view controller
+///Fixed added a self.dismiss inside of the detail view controller related to the cancel button.

 ///BUG: Unable to create a new message to send to the thread.
 /// Fixed weird X-code error where I was unable to use the segue identifier provided in the starter project.
 So I had to completely refactor the code for all dependency injections.